3D-HGS: 3D Half-Gaussian Splatting: Method

-3D-GS \cite{kerbl20233d} models the surface of 3D scenes using 3D Gaussian kernels \cite{zwicker2001surface,zwicker2002ewa}.
+3D-GS \cite{kerbl20233d} models 3D scenes using 3D Gaussian kernels \cite{zwicker2001surface,zwicker2002ewa}.
 However, these kernels frequently encounter difficulties in accurately modeling 2D/3D discontinuous functions, which are prevalent in 3D scenes at edges, corners of objects, and texture-rich areas.
 The inefficiencies of the 3D Gaussian kernel in representing shape and color discontinuities can compromise the model's effectiveness.
-To overcome these limitations, we propose the use of a Half-Gaussian kernel for reconstruction.
-Section \ref{Preliminaries} provides an overview of the preliminary concepts related to 3D Gaussian Splatting, while Section \ref{3dhg} details our innovative approach to 3D Half-Gaussian splatting.
+To overcome these limitations, we propose the use of a Half-Gaussian kernel for novel view synthesis as illustrated in Fig.~\ref{fig:HG}.
+Section \ref{Preliminaries} presents an overview of the foundational concepts relevant to 3D Gaussian Splatting.
+In Section \ref{3dhg}, we introduce the 3D half-Gaussian kernel, followed by an in-depth description of the 3D-HGS rasterizer in Section \ref{3.3}.
+Finally, Section \ref{3.4} provides a detailed account of the splatting process.